nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/2_TransectMeasure_SOP.md

-QUICK GUIDE: GRID METHOD FOR HABITAT CLASSIFICATION USING TRANSECTMEASURE
+QUICK GUIDE: Standard Operating Procedure for Habitat Annotation using TransectMeasure

 Loading all images and setting the attribute file